waynieoaks/Rust-Map-Crate/README.md

 # Rust-Map-Crate
-Shows where hackable crates are on the map
+Rust Plugin: Shows where hackable crates are on the map